Mariano Cuenco: Political career

 Cuenco entered politics in 1912 when he was elected to the Philippine Assembly representing the fifth district of Cebu.
 He was re-elected from 1916 to 1928.

-He ran for the governorship of Cebu in 1931 and became the President of the League of Provincial Governors of the Philippines.
+He ran for the governorship of Cebu and won in 1928 and 1931.
+In his second term as Cebu governor, Cuenco became the President of the League of Provincial Governors in the Philippines.
+He lost the governorship to Sotero Cabahug in the 1934 elections.

 In 1934, he was elected delegate to the Constitutional Convention where he was chosen floor leader.
 Cuenco was Secretary of Public Works and Communications from 1936 to 1939.
-He was also appointed Acting Secretary of the agriculture, commerce and labor departments while serving as Secretary of Public Works and Communications in 1938.
+He was also concurrent acting secretary of the Acting Secretary of the Agriculture, Commerce, and Labor Departments.

 In 1941, Cuenco was elected Senator of the Philippines but the onset of the Second World War prevented that Senate from going into session.
 After the Japanese Occupation, Cuenco was reelected to the Senate in 1946.
 From 1949 to 1951, he served as Senate President and Chairman of the Commission on Appointments.
 His term paved the way for many reforms and his significant contributions resulted in a more efficient legislative body.

 As a member of the Liberal Party of incumbent President Elpidio Quirino, Senate President Cuenco was defeated in his bid for reelection in the Nacionalista Party shut-out during the 1951 Philippine general election.
 He ran and regained his seat as a Senator once again in 1953 and 1959.
 He continued serving in the Philippine Senate until his death in office in 1964.

-Writer
+Writing career

-Cuenco was also known as a prolific writer.
-He was the publisher of the Spanish–language newspaper El Precursor of Cebu, a newspaper which ran from 1907 until the eve of World War II.
-In 1947, he founded The Republic.
-In 1926, he became a member of the Academia Filipina Correspondiente de la Lengua Española, which is also under the auspices of the Real Academia Española.
-He was honoured by the Spanish government with the Grand Cross decoration of the Order of Isabel la Católica and by the Holy See with the decoration Pro Ecclesia et Pontifice.
+Cuenco was also writer.
+He was the publisher of the Spanish-language newspaper El Precursor of Cebu.
+In 1926, he became a member of the Philippine Academy of the Spanish Language, which is also under the auspices of the Royal Spanish Academy.

-Cuenco also wrote in Visayan.
-Ang Republikang Pilipinhon, Código, and Roma are among his works.
-His pen name was "Lauro Katindog."
+Cuenco also wrote in Visayan with some of his works being Ang Republikang Pilipinhon, Código, and Roma.

+Honors

+He was honored by Spain with the Grand Cross decoration of the Order of Isabella the Catholic and by the Holy See with the decoration Pro Ecclesia et Pontifice.

 Personal life

-He was married twice, first to Filomena Alesna y Barcenilla, and years after she died, to Rosa Cayetano.
+Cuenco was married twice, first to Filomena Barcenilla Alesna, and after she died, to Rosa Cayetano.